 A chicken’s crop is a little pocket that buffers the food a chicken eats before it travels to the stomach.
 It allows the chicken to eat more than the stomach can process at once.
 This comes in handy when a chicken needs to eat as much as possible as quickly as possible.

-The food can remain in the crop for up to 12 hours before it’s passed to the chicken’s stomach, typically when they sleep during the night.
+The food can remain in the crop for up to 12 hours before it’s passed to the chicken’s stomach, typically when they sleep at night.
 In the morning, the crop should be empty.

 What is Sour Crop in chickens?

-Sour crop, or candidiasis, is a yeast infection of the chicken’s crop.
+Sour Crop in chickens, or candidiasis, is a yeast infection of the chicken’s crop caused by Candida overgrowth.
 The responsible Candida-fungus occurs naturally in the chicken’s microflora but can grow out of control due to medication, stress, improper diet, or underlying health conditions.

-The most common Candida yeast causing sour crop is Candida Albicans.
+The most common Candida yeast causing Sour Crop is Candida Albicans.
 We carry the same yeast on our skin.
-While it’s causing sour crops in chickens, it causes thrush in children, leaving them with white patches on their tongues.
-Just like in humans, it causes white plaques in a chicken’s mouth.
+While it’s causing Sour Crop in chickens, it causes thrush in children, leaving them with white patches on their tongues.
+Like humans, it causes white plaques in a chicken’s mouth.

-Although it’s called a sour crop, the infection also attacks the surrounding organs like the mouth, food pipe, proventriculus, and even the intestines and the vent.
-Severe infections can be fatal for chickens, and it’s essential to start treatment as soon as possible.
+Although it’s called a Sour Crop, the infection also attacks the surrounding organs like the mouth, food pipe, proventriculus, and even the intestines and the vent.
+Severe infections can be fatal for chickens, so starting treatment as soon as possible is essential.

-Many people think sour crop is a food blockage in the chicken crop that’s causing yeast overgrowth.
+Sour Crop can be caused by a blockage of the chicken’s crop.
 That doesn’t necessarily need to be the case, although one can lead to another.
-The condition where the crop is (partially) blocked is called impacted crop.
+The condition where the crop is (partially) blocked is called Impacted Crop.

-- white patches in the mouth or vent
+- white patches in the mouth, throat, or vent area

-- food coming back from the crop in the chicken’s mouth, which is not something that generally occurs as chickens can’t vomit
+- food coming back from the crop in the chicken’s mouth

 - general depression, reduced appetite, and slow growth